An 8 Days Central Europe Itinerary - Prague, Vienna, Bratislava, and Budapest

 Throughout the day trains between these two cities.
 The quickest train that runs takes around 2.5 hours and will cost you around 28 euros.

-After reaching in Budapest, in the later part of the day, you’ll be visiting the thermal baths.
+After reaching Budapest, in the later part of the day, youll be visiting the thermal baths.
 This is going to give you a great start in Budapest.

-The thermal baths: This is the last spot of your 8 Days Central Europe Itinerary.
+The thermal baths: This is the last spot of your 8-day Central Europe Itinerary.
 Today is the time for a little relaxation.
-Don’t forget visiting the famous natural thermal baths in the city.
+Dont forget to visit the famous natural thermal baths in the city.
 There are a lot of options.
-The Széchenyi Baths are the biggest medicinal baths in Europe.
+The Szchenyi Baths are the biggest medicinal baths in Europe.

 Day 8: Budapest

-Buda Castle & Castle Hill: Castle hill was a great defense to Buda. you’ll be visiting several of the attractions that include a 200-room palace and the Castle.
+Buda Castle & Castle Hill: Castle Hill was a great defense to Buda. youll be visiting several of the attractions including a 200-room palace and the Castle.
 You can visit the History Museum and the National Gallery.
-The Castle Hill has been listed among UNESCO World Heritage site.
+Castle Hill has been listed as a UNESCO World Heritage site.

-Other places to visit in Budapest: Fisherman’s Bastion, Matthias Church, and New York Café.
+Other places to visit in Budapest: are Fishermans Bastion, Matthias Church, and New York Caf.

 Learn more about leisure plans